TimboKZ/Rammy/README.md

 # Commands

-You can run `rammy` or `rammy help <command>` in terminal for brief overview of commands.
-This section has detailed descriptions of each command.
+You can execute `rammy` or `rammy help <command>` in terminal for to view a brief overview of commands.
+This section has a detailed description of each command.

 ------------